What you'll learn

 the level of parallelism for each run, and is not required or essential.

 cypress run call is based on your CI

 configuration for the project.

-Labeling these groups in this manner helps up later when we review our test runs in the Cypress Dashboard, as shown below:
+Labeling these groups in this manner helps up later when we review our test runs in Cypress Cloud, as shown below:

 Grouping by spec context